 \subsection{Organization of the Work}

 The remainder of the paper is organized as follows.
 Section~\ref{sc:preliminaries} gives a formal description of the \ea and introduces the notation that we use in the paper.
-In Section~\ref{sc:ub}, an upper bound of $O(\frac{n\log n}{\lambda}+\frac{n\mu}{\lambda}+n)$ for the general case and the tighter bound of $O(\frac{n\log\log \frac{\lambda}{\mu}}{\log\frac{\lambda}{\mu}} + \frac{n\log n}{\lambda} )$ for the case of $\frac{\lambda}{\mu} > e^e$ are proven.
+In Section~\ref{sc:ub} we prove an upper bound of $O(\frac{n\log n}{\lambda}+\frac{n\mu}{\lambda}+n)$ for the general case and a tighter bound of $O(\frac{n\log\log \frac{\lambda}{\mu}}{\log\frac{\lambda}{\mu}} + \frac{n\log n}{\lambda} )$ for the case of $\frac{\lambda}{\mu} > e^e$, when the algorithm is able to gain more than one fitness level during the major part of the optimization process.
 Section~\ref{scn:lower} introduces the notion of \emph{complete trees} and proves a lower bound matching our upper bounds.
-In Section~\ref{scn:lower-extended} we extend our lower bounds a much broader class of functions than just \onemax.
+In Section~\ref{scn:lower-extended} we extend our lower bounds to a much broader class of functions than just \onemax.
 In Section~\ref{sec:llea} we provide an analysis of the \llea, for which our results cannot be applied directly.
 The paper ends with a short conclusion and ideas for future work in Section~\ref{scn:discussions}.